frizb/Linux-Privilege-Escalation/README.md

 `find /home -type f -mmin -60`
 `find / -type f -mtime -2`

+Is the user a member of the Video group and can we read the Framebuffer?
+`cat /dev/fb0 > /tmp/screen.raw`
+`cat /sys/class/graphics/fb0/virtual_size`

 ## Where can we WRITE?

 What are all the files can I write to?